bhumitnagda/MiniOS/README.md

 **Logger**: Keeps a record of everything that happens in the system.
 Every action gets a level (INFO, WARN, ERROR, DEBUG) and a message.
 Pretty straightforward.

 **ProcessManager**: Creates and manages processes.
 Uses a simple Round Robin algorithm: each process gets a turn in the queue, runs, then goes back to the end.
-Fair scheduling basically.
+Fair scheduling, basically.

-**FileSystem**: You can create, read, write, delete files.
+**FileSystem**: You can create, read, write, and  delete files.
 Files are stored in a dictionary with content, owner, and creation time.
 Only the owner or root can change or delete files.
 Had to enforce this to avoid breaking permissions.

 **UserManager**: Handles user login and passwords.
 Root user exists by default and has special permissions.
-Only root can create users or view logs.
+Only the root can create users or view logs.

 **Shell**: The command interface.
 Has 16 commands that let you actually interact with the system.
-Parses commands, handles quoted arguments, sends them to the right handler.
+Parses commands, handles quoted arguments, and sends them to the right handler.

 **MiniOS**: Ties everything together.
 Boots the system, manages who's logged in, handles shutdown.